ArshiAAkhavan/ansible/kafka/README.md

 Requirements
 ------------

-this playbook works base on ssh protocol so enabled ssh cominucation is required this playbook by default installs(if neccessery) and configure the firewall so that only nodes can communicate to one another(you can disable it by setting the 'allow_firewall_config' to false)
+this playbook by default installs(if neccessery) and configure the firewall so that only nodes can communicate to one another(you can disable it by setting the 'allow_firewall_config' to false)

+this playbook works base on ssh protocol so enabled ssh cominucation is required

 so if the ssh is set on diffrent port and you dont have any firewall installed on your servers and you wish the play book to configure it for you, please install the firewall yourself and add your ssh port to the firewall

 Playbook Variables
 --------------

-there are two key variable set that needs to be set in this playe book
+there are three key variable set that needs to be set in this playe book

-1) cassandra-hosts.txt wich contains the informations about nodes IP_address, dataCenter, rack, and the seed nodes
+1) kafka-hosts.txt wich contains the informations about Brokers IP_adress, Zookeeper nodes, and the joining nodes

+p.s:  note that the ansible is goiing to run only on joining nodes and uses the Brokers and Zookeepers group as additional data for configurating and ...

-2) roles/config/vars/main.yml witch contains the cluster information such as cluster name and ...
+2) roles/config/vars/main.yml witch contains the cluster information such as cluster zookeeper data directory , brokers data directory ...

+3) vim roles/prerequisites/vars/main.yml witch contains switches and essential data for things that needs to be done before we start deploying the cluster

 Dependencies
 ------------